Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, a permit can be phased.
 A phasing plan must be submitted to the Fire Marshal’s Office during the online permitting process.

-Once a permit is issued to the applicant through our online permitting process, the permit holder can log on to the Citizen Access Portal and schedule the system test.
-All fire protection systems shall be pretested before an inspection is scheduled.
+Once a permit is issued to the applicant through our online permitting process, the permit holder can log on to the Citizen Self Service Portal and request the system test.
+All fire protection systems shall be pretested before an inspection is requested.

-It is the responsibility of the company or the permit holder to schedule a system test through our online Citizen Access Portal (CAP).
-Click here to schedule a system test.
+It is the responsibility of the company or the permit holder to request a system test through our online Citizen Self Service Portal (CSS).
+Click here to request a system test.

 A fire alarm operational permit is required for all occupancies that contain a firealarm system that produces an alarm signal that would summon or cause to besummoned a Fire Department response in the event of a fire or system activation.